UIC Orthopedic Residency Overview

 Residents are awarded $1000 each year for PGY II–V ($500 PGY I) to buy books, loupes, lead, attend courses, etc. Additionally, free at-home access to all on-line library services, including UpToDate, MD Consult, Harrison’s On-Line, Medline, PubMed and Ovid Full-Text Journals.

 All residents are also given access to AAOS Resident Study page which has a question bank of over 4,000 questions from prior year OITE and OKU.
+A yearly subscription to OrthoBullets study plan and question bank is also provided to all residents.

 Residents are awarded up to $1500 for travel and lodging to present research accepted at national conferences.